Maintaining Your Septic System

 • Central Frontenac: Voluntary inspection program in place.
 Total cost covered by township.

 • Tay Valley: Mandatory inspection program in place.
-Total cost covered by township.
+Total cost covered by township

-priorities of a cottage owner on Bobs and Crow lake: contaminate the drinking water of your well plus that of your neighbours, and more seriously, pollute the lake.
+A malfunctioning septic system can contaminate the drinking water of your well plus that of your neighbours, and more seriously, pollute the lake.

 Maintaining a functioning septic system does not require a lot of time, work, technical knowledge or significant investment if you follow some simple Do’s and Don’ts.